-1.1 The GTC only apply to companies ["Unternehmer"] within the meaning of § 310 BGB (German Civil Code).
-Any conflicting terms and conditions of business (AGB) shall not become part of the contract and thus shall not apply even if RIEGE does not explicitly object to them.
+1.1 The GTC only apply to companies ["Unternehmer"] within the meaning of German Civil Code [BGB] § 310.
+Any conflicting terms and conditions of business shall not become part of the Contract and thus shall not apply even if RIEGE does not explicitly object to them.
 The GTC apply analogously to precontractual relationships.
 The GTC also apply to all future contracts, products and services even if RIEGE does not send the customer another copy of the text of the GTC with the quote or order confirmation.

-2.2 RIEGE's authorized representatives are its managing directors and all RIEGE employees whose power of agency has been recorded in the commercial register (such as “prokura”) or who can present a corresponding written authorization signed by a person whose power of agency has been recorded in the commercial register.
+2.2 RIEGE's authorized representatives are its managing directors and all RIEGE employees whose power of agency has been recorded in the commercial register (such as "power of attorney") or who can present a corresponding written authorization signed by a person whose power of agency has been recorded in the commercial register.
 No power of agency is granted on the basis of apparent authority or agency by estoppel.

 3.1 RIEGE may require the cooperation of its customers in order to perform its contractual obligations.
 The customer is therefore obligated to reasonably support RIEGE as needed wherever the customer has the means do to so, even if this has not been specifically stipulated.

-3.2 The customer will immediately provide RIEGE with any and all information and documentation that RIEGE may require in order to provide the product or service, including, without limitation, information on devices, data, programs and program components that are intended to interoperate with RIEGE software.
+3.2 The customer will immediately provide RIEGE with any and all information and documentation that RIEGE may require in order to provide the product or service, in particular information on devices, data, programs and program components that are intended to interoperate with RIEGE software.
 The customer must provide RIEGE with necessary information on the intended use of the software, its procedural and business goals and priorities, and any other requirements in its domain.

-3.3 In particular, the customer will create all necessary conditions within its operating environment free of charge so RIEGE is able to execute the order properly.
+3.3 In particular, the customer shall create all necessary conditions within its operating environment free of charge to enable RIEGE to fill the order properly.
 In particular, the customer will

 a) provide adequate workrooms, including all necessary work equipment, for RIEGE employees;

-c) supply RIEGE free of charge with all the fully operational equipment that it reasonably requires to provide products or services, such as power supplies, telecommunication links and data transmission lines (e.g. remote access for rendering performance);
+c) supply RIEGE free of charge with all the fully operational equipment that it reasonably requires to provide products or services, such as power supplies, telecommunication links and data transmission lines (e.g. remote access for service provision);

-d) name a person whom RIEGE employees can contact during stipulated working hours and authorize the contact person to make any declarations that serve as interim decisions needed for the continued fulfilment of the order; and
+d) name a person whom RIEGE employees can contact during agreed working hours and authorize the contact person to make any declarations that serve as interim decisions needed for the continued fulfillment of the order; and

 e) give RIEGE employees access to the information they need to perform their work within a reasonable period at all times, and furnish them with any and all required documentation in a timely fashion.